Daremonic/payswitch-docs/features/merchant-controls/reconciliation/getting-started-with-recon.md

 ### 1. Upload & prepare files

-Efficient file management is at the core of Hyperswitch Recon's data integration process.
+Efficient file management is at the core of PaySwitcher Recon's data integration process.
 This entire stage usually takes < 30 secs post file upload.
 Following are the 3-steps involved in preparing files for reconciliation —&#x20;

 Upload, Validate, and Transform

 #### **1.1 Upload**

 The first phase of the process involves uploading your data files into the Reconciliation system.
-Hyperswitch Reconciliation provides multiple methods for this purpose:
+PaySwitcher Reconciliation provides multiple methods for this purpose:

 * **Manual upload to the dashboard:** For ease of use, manually upload your files directly through the Reconciliation Dashboard.